kodecocodes/swift-style-guide/README.markdown

 ## Class Prefixes

 Swift types are all automatically namespaced by the module that contains them.
-As a result, prefixes re not required in order to minimize naming collisions.
+As a result, prefixes are not required in order to minimize naming collisions.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name:

 ```swift
 import MyModule